 At Janssen, our core responsibility is to develop innovative treatments for unmet medical needs and delivering great outcomes to patients and society.
 To strengthen our efforts, we collaborate with many other groups and organisations who share the same goal.
 With our pharmaceutical expertise, we play a vital role in advancing medicine, through research and development of new treatments, as well as ongoing education and continued safety monitoring.
 Collaboration, mutual trust and respect are essential for bringing value to both patients and society.

-healthcare.
-Since the 13th of January 2020, Janssen Sciences Ireland UC have introduced a 'legitimate interest' model to disclose any payments
+At Janssen, we work in trusted partnerships with patient organisations, and healthcare professionals to help transform lives and reinvent healthcare.
+Since the 13th of January 2020, Janssen Sciences Ireland UC have introduced a 'legitimate interest' model to disclose any payments made to healthcare professionals (HCPs), and healthcare organisations (HCOs) with whom we work.

 The way we collaborate with HCPs is governed first by law and further by industry standards set out by the Irish Pharmaceutical Healthcare Association (IPHA) code of practice.
 In addition, Janssen has its own ethical business principles for our collaboration with HCPs, “The Janssen Way”.
 Integrity in working with the medical community and HCPs